kavindumanaram/Lucas/README.md

 # Lucas
-dotnet core api project to act as backent to one of pet platform
+dotnet core api project to act as backend to one of pet platform